Docs / API Keys

 TypeScript

-const key = await mf.apiKeys.create({
+const created = await mf.apiKeys.create({

 name: 'github-actions-prod',

-scopes: ['emails:read', 'inboxes:manage'],
+scopes: ['emails:read', 'inboxes:read'],

 });

-console.log(key.key); // shown once — store this immediately
+console.log(created.key); // shown once — store this immediately

 Available Scopes